 Choose Activities for Your Study

-Use these ideas to create a unit study surrounding fall topics.
+You can use these ideas to create a unit study centered on fall topics.
 All you need to do is choose an activity (or several!) for each subject you want to include.

 Adjust Expectations According to Your Kids’ Ages